 4. Mount Snow’s Bluebird Express six-person, high-speed chairlift with a bubble cover that’s blue arrived in 2011, The Bluebird Express “bubble” was the only lift of its kind in America (until Okemo started blowing orange bubbles 2014).

-9. Wildcat‘s 1997 installation of the Wildcat Express quad chairlift is the fastest and longest detachable quad in New Hampshire and Maine, serving 2,112 feet of vertical in just six minutes and one of the most scenic ski resorts in the country with views of Mt Washington and Tuckerman’s Ravine.
+9. Wildcat‘s 1997 installation of the Wildcat Express quad chairlift is still the fastest longest detachable quad in New England, serving 2,112 feet of vertical in just six minutes and one of the most scenic ski resorts in the country with views of Mt Washington and Tuckerman’s Ravine.

-10. Sunday River’s Chondola a hybrid, six passenger with a gondola debuted in 2008, $6 mill, bringing night skiing and dining at the Peaks in the North Peak Lodge, along with providing indoor comfort for skiers and riders in an eight passenger gondola cabin after every fourth six passenger chair.
+10. Sunday River’s Chondola is a hybrid, with six passenger chairs and gondolas, $6 mill in 2008.
+The Chondola provides day and night skiing and pedestrian access fro dining at the Peaks in the North Peak Lodge, along with indoor comfort for skiers and riders in an 8-passenger gondola cabin after every fourth six passenger chair.